DEFRA/quke-example/README.md

 ## Configuration

 You can figure out how the project runs using [Quke config files](https://github.com/DEFRA/quke#configuration).
-This project comes with an existing `.config.yml` file setup to allow these tests to pass.
+This project comes with an existing `.config.yml` file setup to allow the tests to pass.

 ### Experimenting & testing